taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_kernel/README.md

 #### Known limitations and issues of hybrid kernels

-**CloudLinux OS Shared 6 Hybrid kernel**
+**CloudLinux OS 6 Hybrid kernel**

 1. We do not remove Hybrid kernel after migration from Hybrid to the normal channel, but we remove <span class="notranslate"> linux-firmware </span> package which is needed to boot Hybrid kernel.
-This is because <span class="notranslate"> CloudLinux OS Shared</span> 6 does not allow to remove the package of currently running kernel.
+This is because <span class="notranslate"> CloudLinux OS </span> 6 does not allow to remove the package of currently running kernel.
 Thus please don't reboot the server back to Hybrid kernel after you remove it.

-2. Kernel module signature isn't checking for now, as 3.10 kernel is using x509 certificates to generate keys and CloudLinux OS Shared 6 cannot detect signatures created in such way.
+2. Kernel module signature isn't checking for now, as 3.10 kernel is using x509 certificates to generate keys and CloudLinux OS 6 cannot detect signatures created in such way.

 ## SecureLinks and Link Traversal Protection

 ::: tip Note
-Link Traversal Protection is disabled by default for the CloudLinux OS Shared.
+Link Traversal Protection is disabled by default for the CloudLinux OS.
 :::

-CloudLinux OS Shared and CloudLinux OS Admin provides comprehensive protection against symbolic link attacks popular in shared hosting environment.
+CloudLinux OS provides comprehensive protection against symbolic link attacks popular in shared hosting environment.

 The protection requires setting multiple kernel parameters to be enabled: